higorcastilho/discord-bot/README.md

-# Discord-bot: Make your discord bot to answer a message sent on your group with a link of a product you want to sell
+# :robot: Discord-bot: Make your discord bot to answer a message sent on your group with a link of a product you want to sell
-# :robot:

 ![Alt Text](https://media1.giphy.com/media/RlwexIl93DY83TP4ZA/giphy.gif)

 ## How to run this code: